Business Licence to Occupy Fill out the template

 • terminate the agreement

-What should a licence to occupy contain?
+What should the licence contain?

 The licence to occupy should: